 At its meeting of 30 October 2014, the Government of the Republic of Serbia adopted the Decision on visa free entry to the Republic of Serbia for holders of foreign passports having a valid Schengen, UK and other Member States' visa, or visa of the United States of America, and for holders of foreign passports having residence permit in the countries of the Schengen area, EU or the United States of America, which was published in the "Official Gazette of RS", No. 119 of 31 October 2014 and which will enter into force on 8 November 2014.

-If you hold a valid UK residency permit or a UK visa permitting you to return to UK, you may enter Serbia without a visa and stay for 90 days within a 6 month period.
+If you hold a valid national passport and a valid UK residency permit or a UK visa permitting you to return to UK, you may enter Serbia without a visa and stay for 90 days within a 6 month period.
 Please be advised that your stay should not exceed the dates stated in the UK residency permit/visa.
 Furthermore, please note that if you have a residency permit card, you should have it with you, as well as your passport, and present it upon request by the immigration authorities.
 Free entry is allowed only if you have valid passport with valid resident permit (Visa) inside valid passport or with Resident permit card.
 These persons cannot request temporary stay in the Republic of Serbia.
 Persons with a stamp in their passports allowing them to reside in the UK may not automatically be allowed to enter the Republic of Serbia.

 As of 13 July 2017, holders of diplomatic and official passports of the Kyrgyz Republic may enter the Republic of Serbia withouth visa and stay in Serbia no longer than 90 days from the day of entry, please follow the link http://mfa.rs/en/consular-affairs/entry-serbia/visa-regime/81-consular-foreigners-to-serbia/11409-kyrgyzstan-for-cons.